CD

 Meanwhile, Sony had also enjoyed modest success with storing digital PCM audio waveforms on analogue videotapes, first in music studios using big U-Matic tapes with the PCM-1600, and then in consumers' homes using smaller Betamax tapes with the PCM-F1.
 The waveforms were stored as black and white pixels on the videotape, and the 16-bit 44.1 kHz quality was straightforward enough to store on both PAL and monochrome NTSC tapes.

-Working together, Philips and Sony combined their knowledge to store the digitised waveforms more directly onto the small optical discs, bypassing much of the intermediate layer of analogue video compatability.
+Working together, Philips and Sony combined their knowledge to store the digitised waveforms more directly onto the small optical discs, bypassing much of the intermediate layer of analogue video compatibility.
 This was a format intended specifically for digital audio.
 It became the "Red Book" standard, the original Compact Disc.

 CD-ROM